 When it comes to editing your documents, Evernote Scannable only offers the ability to rotate and crop.
 Once you are done, you can save the scanned items to your preferred Evernote notebook in the forms of images or PDFs.

-The integrated document scanner in the Files app and the Notes app works like a charm and should help you get the job done in most instances.
 But if you want access to more features, then both Adobe Scan and Office Lens should help you immensely with their enhanced editing options and totally free OCR capabilities.
 And for instances where you prefer something lightweight and fast, go for Evernote Scannable.

 Next up: As you saw, not all document scanners support OCR.
 But don't worry.
 Here are five ways to extract text easily from your scanned documents.